Left to right: Sally A. Edwards & Sarah J. Edwards

 BLAG Clothing Label

 Sally and Sarah also created their own BLAG Label Apparel line of quality, art based, limited edition made-to-order t-shirts, sweatshirts and hoodies with actor / producer Tom Hardy exclusively via www.weareblag.com.
 Seeing the trio create unique pieces of art for each release.
 They also launched a high-end men’s collection BLAG Gold Label in Autumn 2014 exclusively at Selfridges’ flagship London store, successfully selling out entirely.
+The favourite BLAG logo is available on limited edition eco-friendly and sustainabily sourced apparel.

 Writing and Directing